After ACL Reconstruction: Complication and post-surgery treatment options: Do you need revision surgery?

 Multiple studies have shown that the rate of return to the pre-injury level of sport is significantly lower following revision ACLR than following primary ACLR procedures.

-In 2017, doctors writing in The Journal of Bone and Joint Surgery (9) suggest that it is important for orthopedic surgeons to attempt to restore proper anatomy and biomechanics during revision (the second ACL surgery) ACLR to minimize the rate of re-revision.
+In 2017, doctors writing in The Journal of Bone and Joint Surgery (11) suggest that it is important for orthopedic surgeons to attempt to restore proper anatomy and biomechanics during revision (the second ACL surgery) ACLR to minimize the rate of re-revision.
 (The third ACL surgery).
-Here are the surgeon’s checklist of guidelines.
+Here is the surgeon’s checklist of guidelines.

 - They write that: Technical errors such as non-anatomic tunnel placement are some of the most common causes of graft failure after primary anterior cruciate ligament reconstruction.